Seguin, Ontario

-Seguin is a township in central Ontario, Canada, in the District of Parry Sound.
+Seguin is a township in central Ontario, Canada, in Parry Sound District.

 History

 The Township of Seguin was created by Minister's Order, dated May 8, 1997.
-Pursuant to this Order, the Township of Seguin became a newly incorporated municipality, effective January 1, 1998.

-The Township of Seguin is the amalgamated municipality of the former Townships of Christie, Foley and Humphrey, and the Village of Rosseau as well as an annexation of the western portion of the unorganized Township of Monteith.
+Pursuant to this Order, the Township of Seguin became a newly incorporated municipality, effective January 1, 1998, through the merger of the former Townships of Christie, Foley and Humphrey, and the Village of Rosseau as well as an annexation of the western portion of the unorganized Township of Monteith.

-The township
+Geography

 The Township of Seguin is the most southerly municipality in the District of Parry Sound.
-It is also the first municipality in Northern Ontario in the Highways 69 and 400 corridor.
+It is also the first municipality in Northern Ontario along the Highways 69 and 400 corridor.
+The administrative offices of the township are located in Humphrey.